zoolanders/documentation/src/pages/essentials-for-zoo/elements/textarea-pro.md

 TextareaPro extends with new features the ZOO Textarea element.
 Once the element is set in the Type there are several configuration params that differ from the ZOO ones.

-{% callout %}
-In order to better understand the following read the [Integration Section](./integration.md).
-{% /callout %}
+---

 ## Config

-- `Plugins`: If enabled the Plugins tags would be evaluated during rendering.
+- **Plugins**: If enabled the Plugins tags would be evaluated during rendering.
-- `Additional Options`: Toggles the additional edit layout fields.
+- **Additional Options**: Toggles the additional edit layout fields.
-- `Editor`: Allows to choose the text editor by **Tiny Editor**, based on TinyMCE it loads on demand improving the Item page load time, **Joomla Editor**, loads the Joomla Default editor and behave the same way ZOO Textarea does and **No Editor**, no editor will be loaded displaying a raw textarea.
+- **Editor**: Allows to choose the text editor by **Tiny Editor**, based on TinyMCE it loads on demand improving the Item page load time, **Joomla Editor**, loads the Joomla Default editor and behave the same way ZOO Textarea does and **No Editor**, no editor will be loaded displaying a raw textarea.
-- `Enabled on Load`: Allows choosing if the **Tiny Editor** will be loaded initially or by demand.
+- **Enabled on Load**: Allows choosing if the **Tiny Editor** will be loaded initially or by demand.
 Recommended leave disabled for lower page load time.
-- `Input size`: The default textarea Height size.
+- **Input size**: The default textarea Height size.
 Not compatible with Joomla!
 Editors.
-- `Maximum Characters`: The maximum amount of characters allowed inputting.
+- **Maximum Characters**: The maximum amount of characters allowed inputting.
 Only compatible with **No Editor**.
-- `Default Value`: Default field value when new Item is created.
+- **Default Value**: Default field value when new Item is created.

+---

 ## Layouts